Mom, I want to go to preschool too!

 Children gain a lot from going to preschool because they become exposed to numbers, letters, and shapes there.
 But, more importantly, they develop social and emotional skills and learn how to get along with other children, to share and to contribute.
 Findings show that children who attend high-quality preschool enter schools with better pre-reading skills, richer vocabularies, and stronger basic math skills than those who do not.

-So let’s make some space in preschools for Sarah and other children in Serbia together!
+So let’s make some space in preschools for Iva and other children in Serbia together!